Graham Kernwein: Later life and death

 Kernwein announced his engagement to Dorothy Rice in July 1926.
 He married Elva Staud in February 1936.

-Kernwein was later an orthopedic surgeon at Rockford for 32 years, being rated one of the top bone specialists in the country.

-Kernwein served in the Army Medical Corps during World War II, and achieved the rank of lieutenant colonel.
+He served in the Army Medical Corps during World War II, and achieved the rank of lieutenant colonel.
 He became in charge of the Camp Ellis army hospital in 1944.

-Kernwein was a member of the American Medical Association and was a diplomat of the American Board of Surgery, as well as the American Board of Orthopedic Surgery.

-Kernwein wrote many papers of medical literature and was writing a book on surgical procedure when he died in 1983, at the age of 78.
+After his football career, Kernwein was an orthopedic surgeon at Rockford for 32 years, being rated one of the top bone specialists in the country.
+He was a member of the American Medical Association and was a diplomat of the American Board of Surgery, as well as the American Board of Orthopedic Surgery.
+He wrote many papers of medical literature and was writing a book on surgical procedure when he died in 1983, at the age of 78 in Rochester, Minnesota.